 Yes.
-Pecan wood is one of the premium wood choices when it comes to smoking brisket.
-One of the reasons pecan can work well is that beef brisket is a barbecue staple that takes a very long amount of time to smoke and that means a long slow burning wood is ideal and that description fits pecan to a tee.
+Pecan is one of the premium choices when it comes to smoking brisket.
+One of the reasons pecan can work well is that beef brisket is a staple in competitions and a meat that takes a very long amount of time to smoke and that means a long slow burning wood is ideal and that description fits pecan to a tee.

 Does Pecan Wood Smoke A Lot?

 Nope.
 Pecan is a slow burning wood and it gives less smoke than many of the other options that might be considered.
-Because of that pecan is an excellent choice for a slightly lighter touch on the smoky flavor.
+Because of that this wood is also an excellent choice for a slightly lighter touch on the smoky flavor.

 Can You Smoke with Fresh Pecan Wood?